Telehandler Training

 Rugged and versatile

-Telehandlers have large off-road tyres and high ground clearance.
-They also come with three steering modes; two and four-wheel steer and crab.
-This combination makes them the ideal choice for farmyards and building sites.
+Telehandlers have large tyres and high ground clearance.
+They also come with three steering modes: two-wheel steer, four-wheel steer, and crab steer.

-They come in a variety of shapes and sizes.
-The largest can reach out to over 20 metres, and the most powerful can lift more than 6 tonnes.
+They come in various shapes and sizes.
+The largest can reach over 20 meters, and the most powerful can lift more than 6 tonnes.

-Traditionally these huge machines run on diesel, fuelled by internal combustion engines.
-But recently manufacturers have begun making hybrid and electric versions too.
+Traditionally, they run on diesel, powered by an internal combustion engine, but recently manufacturers have begun making hybrid and electric versions too.

 TELEHANDLER TRAINING FROM A COMPANY THAT CARES